Leading Lawyers in Healthcare Real Estate

 Blake Morgan is an expert in all aspects of healthcare real estate, with many decades of experience in assisting the NHS in England and Wales to manage all property related issues.

-From our six offices, our Healthcare Real Estate team consists of experts in property, construction, planning and property litigation.
+From our five offices, our Healthcare Real Estate team consists of experts in property, construction, planning and property litigation.
 The team is intimately acquainted with both the routine transfers and audits of property portfolios as well as innovative and imaginative acquisition and disposal schemes, development projects and joint ventures.

 We fully understand the internal and external pressures faced by the NHS in England and Wales, meaning our clients are offered advice and assistance in delivering value.